haraldschellander/haraldschellander.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Atmospheric Sciences, University of Innsbruck, 2020
+* Ph.D. in Atmospheric Sciences, University of Innsbruck, 2020
 * Mag. in Meteorology, University of Innsbruck, 1997
 * UIAGM/IVBV Professional Mountain Guide, Austria, 1991

 Work experience
 ======
-* 2023 to present: Division Head Climate and Environment
+* 2023 to present: Team Leader Climate and Environment at Regional center for Tyrol and Vorarlberg
   * GeoSphere Austria
-  * Regional center for Tyrol and Vorarlberg

-* 2016 to 2022: Division Head Climate and Environment
+* 2016 to 2022: Division Head Climate and Environment at Customer Service Center for Tyrol and Vorarlberg
   * ZAMG, Zentralanstalt für Meteorologie und Geophysik, Austria
-  * Customer Service Center for Tyrol and Vorarlberg

 * 2000 to 2015: Meteorologist
   * ZAMG, Zentralanstalt für Meteorologie und Geophysik, Austria